harsh7999/Assignment_5_data1202/README.md

 - Austin city needed maximum attention as there was a lowest revenue there, whereas San francisco has the highest revenue.
 - Number of products sold in each city helped amazon to decide the reorder quantity and the stock to be maintained.
 - Moreover, By analyzing peak hours, company can hire people accordingly and utilize human and other resources better.

+### Help
+- Make sure to install all dependencies.
+- Nevigate your files properly in the notebook file.